Peter Obi: Nigerian government

+Armed forces

+To mark the Armed Forces Remembrance Day, celebrated annually on 15 January to honour Nigerian military personnel who died in the First and Second World Wars, the Nigerian Civil War, peacekeeping missions, and ongoing internal security operations, Obi wrote that "the greatest tribute to fallen heroes is for citizens and leaders to live lives that promote peace, justice, and national progress".
+He prayed for the repose of the personnel as well as extended his condolences to the families.

 Controversy

 Pandora papers

 As a result of the Pandora Papers leaks, the Premium Times reported on Obi's involvement in offshore companies in tax havens such as the British Virgin Islands and Barbados.
 Obi appeared to have made shell companies in the 1990s with the Barbados-based Beauchamp Investments Limited and UK-based Next International (UK) Limited being tied back to Obi and his family.
 This was before he held any political office in Nigeria.

 Further reporting showed that in 2010 as well, Obi had Access International help him set up and manage Gabriella Investments Limited, a company in the British Virgin Islands named after Obi's daughter.
 One of the directors was also the director of a Belize-based shell company that was issued 50,000 shares in Gabriella Investments.

 In 2017, Obi reorganized the company under the name PMGG Investments Limited and created a trust named The Gabriella Settlement, which became the sole shareholder in PMGG Investments Limited.
 Obi was not holding any political position at this time.

-A Premium Times report claimed that Obi remained as director of Next International (UK) Limited while serving as Governor of Anambra State, which is in direct violation of Code of Conduct Bureau and Tribunal Act.
-In an interview with Arise News, Obi clarified that he resigned from all companies before taking office as Governor of Anambra State.
+A Premium Times report claimed that Obi remained as director of Next International (UK) Limited while serving as governor of Anambra State, which is in direct violation of Code of Conduct Bureau and Tribunal Act.
+In an interview with Arise News, Obi clarified that he resigned from all companies before taking office as governor of Anambra State.

 The report also claimed that Obi's non-declaration of his offshore companies broke the Nigerian Constitution's provision that require public officers to declare all their properties, assets, and liabilities.
 Obi stated that he did not break any laws and clarified that the accounts' money was accrued from his time as a businessman.
 The EFCC invited him for questioning in October 2021, after President Buhari directed all anti-corruption agencies to investigate those named in the leaks.